cloud-gov/cf-hello-worlds/java-see-instructions/INSTRUCTIONS.md

 ## Deploy the application

-Then follow the usual process for deploying, except specify the zip when pushing:
+Then follow the usual process for deploying

-    cf push -p build/distributions/java-hello-world-cf-example.zip <APPNAME>
+    cf push